1coderookie/BSB-LPB-LAN_EN/docs/QSG_ESP32.md

 4. Enter the folder "BSB-LAN-master"/"BSB_LAN" and rename the files *BSB_LAN_custom_defs.h.default* to ***BSB_LAN_custom_defs.h*** and *BSB_LAN_config.h.default* to ***BSB_LAN_config.h***!

-   - Open the file "BSB_LAN_config.h" and activate the definition '#define WIFI'.
+   - Open the file "BSB_LAN_config.h" and activate the definition '#define WIFI' if you want to use WiFi.
+If you are using an Olimex board and want to use LAN, please leave the definement deactivated: `//#define WIFI`.

-   - Enter the access data for your WiFi network at the entries
+   - In case you want to use WiFi, enter the access data for your WiFi network at the entries
      `char wifi_ssid[32] = "YourWiFiNetwork";` and
      `char wifi_pass[64] = "YourWiFiPassword";`.